-Sellers on Amazon can't sell medical grade portable or home oxygen concentrators (the kind that are used to treat conditions such as chronic obstructive pulmonary disease) because they can't sell anything that requires a prescription.
+Sellers on Amazon can't sell medical grade portable or home oxygen concentrators (the kind that is used to treat conditions such as chronic obstructive pulmonary disease) because they can't sell anything that requires a prescription.

 Reputable sellers have many regulations and a process that requires the customer to present a prescription from their physician before they can buy an oxygen concentrator.

 You can't ensure that what you're getting is up to standards, and will work for as long as you need it to.
-It might say that you're getting batteries with your portable oxygen concentrator, but the batteries are old and need to be replaced.
+It might say that you're getting batteries with your portable concentrator, but the batteries are old and need to be replaced.
 You might receive an old, used portable oxygen concentrator that is about to stop working, or it doesn't provide the oxygen purity you need.